Seasawher/mathlib4-help/docs/commands.md

 Use `#count_heartbeats` to count the heartbeats in *all* the following declarations.

-This is most useful for setting sufficient but reasonable limits via `set_option maxHeartbeats` for long running declarations.
+This is most useful for setting sufficient but reasonable limits via `set_option maxHeartbeats` for long-running declarations.

 If you do so, please resist the temptation to set the limit as low as possible.
 As the `simp` set and other features of the library evolve, other contributors will find that their (likely unrelated) changes have pushed the declaration over the limit.
-`count_heartbearts in` will automatically suggest a `set_option maxHeartbeats` via "Try this:" using the least number of the form `2^k * 200000` that suffices.
+`count_heartbeats in` will automatically suggest a `set_option maxHeartbeats` via "Try this:" using the least number of the form `2^k * 200000` that suffices.

-Note that that internal heartbeat counter accessible via `IO.getNumHeartbeats` has granularity 1000 times finer that the limits set by `set_option maxHeartbeats`.
+Note that the internal heartbeat counter accessible via `IO.getNumHeartbeats` has granularity 1000 times finer than the limits set by `set_option maxHeartbeats`.
 As this is intended as a user command, we divide by 1000.

 The optional `approximately` keyword rounds down the heartbeats to the nearest thousand.